 So, do turtles have feelings?
 Well, it is a complicated answer which we will investigate today.
-Also, we will look for possibilities of a turtle getting bored and depressed if kept alone.
-Our discussion will also include suggestions to remove the turtle loneliness and boredom, if there are any.
+Also, we will look for the possibility of a turtle getting bored and depressed if kept alone.
+Our discussion will also include suggestions to remove the turtle’s loneliness and boredom if there are any.

 Do Turtles Have Feelings?

 Most turtle owners opine that they have seen their pet exchanging a few emotions with them.
 At least, the pet is interacting with the gestures and sounds, especially when they bring food for the turtle.
 Naturally, people have the misconception that turtles have feelings.

 But scientific researchers have found that turtles don’t have emotions and feelings.
 Unlike a human, turtles lack feelings of anxiety, happiness, or anger.

 So, how do they interact or reciprocate with the human owner?